-Katie Umback and Sharon Jarvis have had to compete not only with the world’s best dressage riders but also the sound of fireworks, as the Australian team began its Rio 2016 Paralympic equestrian campaign.
+Katie Umback (Grade III) and Sharon Jarvis (Grade III) have had to compete not only with the world’s best dressage riders, but also the sound of fireworks, as the Australian Para-equestrian team began its Rio 2016 Paralympic Games campaign.

-Fireworks were heard coming from the area surrounding the Equestrian Centre, heavily spooking Jarvis’ horse, Ceasy, as they were about to start the Team Test Grade Three event.
+Fireworks were heard coming from the area surrounding the Equestrian Centre, heavily spooking Jarvis’ horse, Ceasy, as they were about to start their team test.

-37 year old Jarvis managed to calm Ceasy enough to begin, but finished with a score of 65.921%, ultimately placing her 15th out of 16 competitors.
+37-year-old Jarvis managed to calm Ceasy enough to begin, but finished with a score of 65.921 per cent, ultimately placing her 15th out of 16 competitors.

-Jarvis of Western Australia says she and her horse can learn from the experience.
+Jarvis says she and her horse can learn from the experience.

-“She came in there and she was terrified.
+“She [Ceasy] came in there and she was terrified.
 This is her first competition, and it’s about her and I getting trust.
-The more I rode out there, the more she got confident, and for me that’s really important about the future.”
+The more I rode out there, the more she got confident, and for me, that’s really important about the future.”

-Umback and her horse Marquis scored 68%, placing her 8th.
+Umback and her horse Marquis scored 68 per cent, placing eighth.

-43-year-old Umback of New South Wales says she went better than she expected.
+43-year-old Umback of NSW says she went better than she expected.

-“Really, really happy with him.
+“Really, really happy with him [Marquis].
 He did everything that I could have asked for.”